The-Marcy-Lab-School/marcy-curriculum-docs/mod-8-backend/1-intro-to-express.md

 ```

 * **Endpoints** are unique URL paths that a server makes available for clients to send requests to.
 * **Controllers** are callback functions invoked asynchronously when the associated endpoint is targeted.
-It parses the request and sends back a response.
+They parse requests and send back a response.
 * `app.listen(port, callback)` defines the port of the current host (`localhost` when running locally) where incoming requests will be accessible.
   * In this example, the server is accessible at `http://localhost:8080` during development.